Automattic/wp-calypso/client/components/data/domain-management/README.md

 DomainManagementData
 ====================

-## Components list

-This folder contains the following components:

-* `DomainManagementData`

-## Main component

-`DomainManagementData` - a component, located directly in this folder, that fetches a site's domains and cart content, then passes them to its children.
+A component that fetches data based on given props and then passes them to its children.

 ## Usage